rararach-l/Console-Finances/README.md

 The greatest decrease in losses (date and amount) over the entire period

 # Installation
-To use this program, you will need to have a JavaScript runtime environment set up on your computer.
-It can be viewed in page console.
+To use this program, you can view it via the console on [this page] (https://rararach-l.github.io/Console-Finances/)

 # Usage
-To run the program, you will need to view it in the console, where the program will output the results of the financial analysis.
+To run the program, you will need to view it in the console, where the program will output the results of the financial analysis contained within the finance array.

 # Credits
-This program was created by me, following a classes via trilogy eduction
+This program was created by following classes with trilogy eduction

 # License
 This program is released under the MIT License.
 See the LICENSE file for more information.